 ARTICLE ONE | ORGANIZATION, GOALS AND POLICY

 1.1.
-Queer Lisboa (QL) and Queer Porto (QP) – International Queer Film Festivals are organized by Associação Cultural Janela Indiscreta (ACJI), a non-profit association.
+Queer Lisboa (henceforth QL) and Queer Porto (henceforth QP) – International Queer Film Festivals are organized by Associação Cultural Janela Indiscreta (henceforth ACJI), a non-profit association.

 1.2.
 QL and QP are sponsored by public and private institutions, through annually renewable protocols, and are open to the audience in general.

 1.3.
-QL are QP are annual events taking place, respectively, in Lisbon for a nine-day period, and in Porto, for a five-day period.
+QL are QP are annual events taking place, respectively, in Lisbon, in September, for a nine-day period, and in Porto, in October, for a five-day period.

 1.4.
-The purpose of QL and QP is the screening and promotion of high quality gay, lesbian, bisexual, transsexual, transgender, and queer themed films.
+The purpose of QL and QP is the screening and promotion of high-quality gay, lesbian, bisexual, transsexual, transgender, intersex and queer themed films.

 1.5.
-Without prejudice to the filmmakers’ freedom of expression, the graphic and verbal languages, and the points of view expressed by the selected films, do not necessarily reflect those of the Festival Programmers and/or of Associação Cultural Janela Indiscreta.
+Without prejudice to the filmmakers’ freedom of expression, the graphic and verbal languages, and the points of view expressed by the selected films, do not necessarily reflect those of the Festivals Programmers and/or of ACJI.

 1.6.
 Each year, QL and QP seek to complement film screenings with a series of events, be they debates, conferences, lectures, performances, book and DVD sales, art exhibits, master classes, workshops, parties, and others, within or outside the Festival dates.